MLAide/docs/docs/start/installation-with-helm.md

 ## Uninstalling the Chart

-To uninstall the release `my-release`:
+To uninstall the release `my-release` use the following command:

 ```
 helm uninstall my-release